 Crew is allowed at the aid stations noted on the Aid Station Chart on the Course page, and only those aid stations.
 If a crew member or spectator shows up at an aid station where they are not allowed, the racer will be disqualified and pulled from the race.

-We ask for crew to monitor their runner’s progress on the Tracking page (to come) and arrive at the aid station as near to their expected arrival time as possible, and then to depart after the runner leaves.
+We ask for crew to monitor their runner’s progress on the via the live tracking and arrive at the aid station as near to their expected arrival time as possible, and then to depart after the runner leaves.
 This reduces the number of cars/vehicles at the aid stations, many which do not have enough space for everyone to show up and hang out for a long time.
 Since this race is during a busy weekend in the forest already, we want to reduce our impact on other users.

 Greenwaters Park to Aid Station 3 (Sacadanga) – 1 hour 5 mins, 26.2 miles